 - Develop a Gallatin County Parent-Teen Driving Agreement and promote it through local high schools.
-Accompany the contract with a list of teen driver educational courses that parents could consider enrolling their students, in addition to driver's ed offered by the state. - Make driver's education more accessible to students, including low-income students/families and home-schooled students.
-This may involve offering classes as part of the school curriculum, allowing private driver's safety courses in Montana, or coordinating with local agencies, businesses, and organizations to establish a grant program for students/families who cannot afford to enroll in state driver's ed courses. - Develop a defensive driving course for drivers of all ages, similar to Montana DRIVE, an advanced driving course in Lewistown. - Develop educational pamphlets focused on older driver traffic safety to distribute to physicians' offices, law enforcement agencies, and caregiver agencies.
-The pamphlets could describe the process for referring older drivers for licensing screening, discuss how to talk to older adults about driving limitations, and offer educational resources for older drivers to improve their driving abilities. - Similar to car seat safety checks, host traffic safety events for older adults, to include vehicle safety checks, fitting for vehicle adaptive devices, or a driving skills course. - Improve license re-testing referral program, including electronic reporting and follow-up to ensure re-testing is completed.
+Accompany the contract with a list of teen driver educational courses that parents could consider enrolling their students, in addition to driver's ed offered by the state. - Make driver's education more accessible to students, including low-income students/ families and home-schooled students.
+This may involve offering classes as part of the school curriculum, allowing private driver's safety courses in Montana, or coordinating with local insurance agencies, businesses, and organizations to establish a grant program for students/ families who cannot afford to enroll in state driver's ed courses. - Develop a defensive driving course for drivers of all ages, similar to the Montana Office of Public Instruction's (OPI) D.R.I.V.E., an advanced driving course in Lewistown. - Coordinate with the City-County Health Department to identify, develop, and distribute educational pamphlets focused on older driver traffic safety to physicians' offices, law enforcement agencies, and caregiver agencies.
+The pamphlets should describe the process for referring older drivers for licensing screening, discuss how to talk to older adults about driving limitations, and offer educational resources for older drivers to improve their driving abilities. (such as AARP's Improve Your Driving Skills and Save Program or Smart Driving Course). - Similar to car seat safety checks, host traffic safety events for older adults, to include vehicle safety checks, fitting for vehicle adaptive devices, or a driving skills course. - Work with the Montana Motor Vehicle Division to improve license re-testing referral program, including electronic reporting and follow-up to ensure re-testing is completed.

-Gallatin County, Physicians, Law Enforcement, Caregiver Agencies, Schools, Montana Office of Public Instruction (Driver's Education)
+Gallatin County, Physicians, Law Enforcement, Caregiver Agencies, Schools, Montana OPI (Driver's Education), Montana Department of Justice/Motor Vehicle Division, AARP, Council on Aging